servicelab/tamtam/README.md

 ## Getting the binary

-Binaries are automatically being build by the CI/CD pipeline on each merge.
+Binaries are automatically being build by the CI/CD pipeline on each release.
+The `master` branch always has the latest release.
 When the build pipeline passed successfully you can download the binaries via the links below:

 * [MacOS amd64](https://gitlab.com/eelco/tamtam/-/jobs/artifacts/master/download?job=macos)
 * [Windows amd64](https://gitlab.com/eelco/tamtam/-/jobs/artifacts/master/download?job=windows)